front-end-intermediate/session-5/readme.md

 `<link rel="stylesheet" href="css/styles.css">`

-Transpiling will occur once you made a change to the SASS.
+Transpiling will occur once you make a change to the SASS.
 Add this to `_base.scss`:

 ```css
 img {